Vibrant-Colors/node-vibrant/README.md

 ---- | ---- | --------------
 `err` | object | Error (if thrown)
 `swatches` | object | Resulting swatches

+## Intentional Deviation From `vibrant.js`

+* `node-vibrant` takes image path, not the image object as parameter for the obvious reason that node.js environment has no access to HTML DOM object.
+* `node-vibrant` provides asynchronous API since most node.js image processing library is asynchronous.
+And the original `vibrant.js` workflow is asynchronous any way (though you will have to handle the image loading yourself, while `node-vibrant` does it for you).
+* `node-vibrant` uses one single `opts` object to hold all options for future expansions.
+And it feels more node.js-like.
+* `node-vibrant` uses method call to initiate image processing instead of constructor so that developers can use it with `Promise`.

 ## Benchmark